beckerfelipee/KikoMine/README.md

 KikoMine is a Discord bot developed in Python that allows you to manage Minecraft servers hosted on the [Exaroton](https://exaroton.com/) platform directly from Discord.
 It offers commands to start, stop, restart the server, and adjust the allocated RAM.

+> 💡 Unlike the official Exaroton bot, this bot gives you full control over who can access which commands using roles or user ID.
+By default, all users in your Discord server can use the commands, but this behavior is easily configurable in the code.

 ## 🚀 Features

 - 👁‍🗨 | View server info